uchicago-library/ldr_metadatastorage/README.md

 - core (metadata) is the REQUIRED descriptive fields: a.)
 1 title field, b.)
 1 creator field, c.)
 1 date field, d.)
 1 or more identifier fields, e.)
 1 or more relation fields
 - extension (metadata) is an OPTIONAL descriptive metadata resource for an intellectual unit
 - client is a a program running on a server that is requesting a resource.
 This client may be acting on behalf of a biological being.
-- collections which are groups of intellectual units typically related as part of a work unit commissioned by the library
+- collection  is a group of intellectual units typically related as part of a work unit commissioned by the library or by some intellectual relationship between the units
 - technical_metadata is information about the assets that represent a particular intellectual unit.
 This information may include but is not limited to width and height pixel dimensions of an image byte stream or duration of a video file or size in disk storage required by a particular byte stream.

 ## Requirements for the metadata storage system